sudara/melatonin_test_helpers/README.md

 REQUIRE_THAT(myAudioBlock, isFilledAfter(256));
 ```

-Starting with this sample, the block is filled.
+Starting with this sample, the block is filled and doesn't contain consecutive zeros.

 It's ok if sample 256 is zero (eg, start of a sine wave), we are just making sure we don't have consecutive zeros.